-As a matter of fact, the initiative to convene the present session belonged to GDR, and - as a result of the consultations that took place - we all agreed that such a session would be useful.
-It was initially proposed to include, on the agenda of the session, the plan for creating a committee of foreign ministers and the steps to be taken by our countries.
-Actually, it is this very issue that will constitute the theme of our session, not the draft treaty on the non-dissemination of nuclear weapons.
+As a matter of fact, the initiative to convene the present session belonged to the GDR, and - as a result of the consultations that took place - we all agreed that such a session would be useful.
+It was initially proposed to include, on the agenda of the session, the plan for creating Multinational Nuclear Forces and the steps to be taken by our countries.
+Actually, it is this very issue that will constitute the theme of our session, not the draft treaty on the non-proliferation of nuclear weapons.

 Just like you, we also received this draft document only two or three days ago and, frankly speaking, we did not even read it, but only perused it this morning at the railway station while we were waiting for the delegations to arrive.

-To my understanding, this proposal of the GDR's is closely related to the wish to put forward to the UN the problem of concluding a treaty on the non-dissemination of nuclear weapons, and I think there is no harm in it.
+As far as I understand it, this proposal of the GDR's is closely related to the wish to put forward to the UN the problem of concluding a treaty on the non-proliferation of nuclear weapons, and I think there is no harm in it.
 In fact, the draft only refers to the principles that must underlie such a treaty.

 This issue, however, is not included on the agenda of our session and I look upon it as a side issue.

 Within the framework of this session, each delegation can make proposals and suggestions.
 Our delegation will put forward a number of proposals as well.
-Thus, for example, our delegation will repeat the proposal for European security, and - at a certain stage (?) - the proposal for the non-dissemination of nuclear weapons in Europe.
+Thus, for example, our delegation will repeat the proposal for European security, and - at a certain stage - the proposal for the non-proliferation of nuclear weapons in Europe.

-Of course, it is my understanding that cde.
-Walter Ulbricht's proposal as regards the draft treaty on the non-dissemination of nuclear weapons is a suggestion only, and - therefore - I do not see the need for the present session to adopt the draft treaty or to take any decision on this score.
+Of course, It is my understanding that comrade Walter Ulbricht's proposal as regards the draft treaty on the non-proliferation of nuclear weapons is a suggestion only, and - therefore - I do not see the need for the present session to adopt the draft treaty or to take any decision on this score.

-We all agreed to meet and debate the issue of the plan for creating the FNM.
+We all agreed to meet and debate the issue of the plan for creating the Multilateral Nuclear Forces.
 At the last moment, however, we received the relevant draft documents I told you about.
 Is this method adequate, in your opinion?